 If a visitor to the Register wishes to verify or rely on the information shown they should directly contact the relevant institution and make their own inquiries.

-The MBA does not assume responsibility for (i) verifying the accuracy or validity of a Market Participant’s Statement, or (ii) monitoring adherence to the Code by Market Participants listed in the register.
+The MBA does not assume responsibility for (i) verifying the accuracy or validity of a Market Participant’s Statement or Disclosure Cover Sheet, or (ii) monitoring adherence to the Code by Market Participants listed in the register.